PrestaShop/docs/src/content/1.7/themes/reference/templates/listing.md

 reconstitute the page.

 We made the core generate the sub template part and return it to the client.
-In the end javascript is only used to the place the content of HTML placeholders.
+In the end javascript is only used to replace the content of HTML placeholders.

 Each ajax call will regenerate the following templates: